Alan Brogan: Later years: 2009 –

 In 2009, Brogan won another Leinster title with Dublin, but his season ended with defeat to Kerry in the All-Ireland quarter-final.

 Brogan scored 0–03 points for Dublin against Wexford in the 2011 Leinster Senior Football Championship at Croke Park.
 Dublin finished the game as Leinster champions with a 2–12 to 1–12 win.
 In a repeat of the previous years All-Ireland quarter-final, Dublin were drawn against Tyrone.
 Brogan produced another solid performance for Dublin, scoring 0–03 in a game that forward Connolly dominated play.
 Dublin ended the game with a comfortable win at a packed Croke Park.
 The game ended 0–22 to 0–15 and Dublin went on to meet Ulster Champions Donegal the All-Ireland semi-final.
 Brogan failed to score a goal in a game that finished on a low scoreline of 0–08 to 0–06.
 Dublin were in an All-Ireland final for the first time since 1995 – their opponents, historical rivals Kerry.
 Brogan only scored 0–02.
 Dublin won 1–12 to 1–11, coming from behind in the last four minutes.
-On 21 October 2011, Brogan won his third All Star and succeeded brother Bernard as All Stars Footballer of the Year.
+On 21 October 2011, Brogan won his third All Star and succeeded brother Bernard as GAA/GPA Footballer of the Year.

 On 20 September 2015, Brogan won his third All-Ireland title when Dublin defeated Kerry by 0–12 to 0–9 in the final.
 Brogan came on for the last four minutes of the game and got Dublin's last point of the game.

 On 15 December 2015, Brogan announced his retirement from inter-county football.

 In a statement he said "Today I would like to announce my retirement from inter-county football.
 I leave behind a wonderfully gifted football team but take with me many great memories, friendships and bonds.
 I would like to thank all the players that I soldiered with and against, and the managers and mentors who have guided me from an early age when I began the pursuit of my sporting dreams."